Axnjr/SEM7/RealTimeBDA.md

 - Security and Privacy:
 Protecting sensitive data in streams and ensuring compliance with privacy regulations adds another layer of complexity.

+# 4. Sampling data in a stream:
+is essential when dealing with large or continuous data flows that are too fast or vast to process and store in their entirety.
+Sampling techniques allow us to select a representative subset of the data for analysis, monitoring, and decision-making without overwhelming computational resources.
+Here are some key techniques used for sampling data in a stream:

+- **Random Sampling**:
+Randomly selects elements from the stream with equal probability.
+This is simple and effective but may not work well if the stream is biased or if some data patterns are only apparent in specific segments of the stream.

+- **Systematic Sampling**:
+In systematic sampling, every `𝑘𝑡ℎ` element from the stream is selected, where `𝑘` is a fixed interval.
+For example, if `𝑘 = 10`, then the 10th, 20th, 30th, and so on elements would be chosen.
+This approach is simple but may miss important trends if the data has periodic patterns.

+- **Stratified Sampling**:
+In stratified sampling, the stream is divided into "strata" (sub-groups) based on some characteristic, and random samples are taken from each group.
+This ensures that each stratum is represented, which is useful when the stream has known, heterogeneous segments.

+- **Time-Based Sampling**:
+This method samples data points at regular time intervals (e.g., every second or every minute).
+It’s particularly useful in streaming applications where data frequency fluctuates over time.

+- **Adaptive Sampling**:
+dynamically adjusts the sampling rate based on the characteristics of the stream, such as data volume, rate of change, or significance of events.
+For example, during peak data rates, the sampling rate can be increased, else, it can be decreased.